bytefire/mean-torrent-client/README.md

 1. Download the code on a Linux machine.
 2. Make sure libCurl is installed.
 If not, obtain it from . http://curl.haxx.se/download.html
 3. In command line, go into `mean-torrent-client/src` and type `make`.
-This will compile the client and create a folder named `bin` inside the `mean-torrent-client\src` folder.
+This will compile the client and create a folder named `bin` inside the `mean-torrent-client/src` folder.
 4. Go into that `bin` folder where you will see the main executable named `mtc`.

+**Logging:** Logs can be found in `bin/logs/` folder.
+Logging is quite extensive which hinders performance as it involves disk I/O as well as lock contention as separate threads try to write to the same log file without interleaving their log statements with other threads' log statements.
+Turning logging off completely should greatly improve performance.

 Downloading torrent
 ===================